OpenJelly/jellycuts-support/README.md

 # Jellycuts Support
-This extension allows you to use the Jelly language and connect directly into the Jellycuts iOS app.s
+This extension allows you to use the Jelly language and connect directly into the Jellycuts iOS app.

 ## Jelly language support
 ### Features